CHR. Did you meet with no other assault as you came?

 ought not to be spoke; for he hath railed on

-our noble prince Beelzebub, and hath spoken contemptibly of his honourable friends,
+our noble prince Beelzebub, and hath spoken contemptibly of

 whose names are the Lord Old Man, the